For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Best alternatives to the Postgraduate Loan

 Perhaps more so than at undergraduate level, there are plenty of schemes out there to fund your master's studies for you.
-But, bear in mind that the Postgraduate Loan does have a pretty decent repayment system, so we'd still advise you to consider it alongside any other means of funding.
+But, bear in mind that the Postgraduate Loan does have a pretty decent repayment system, so it's worth considering it alongside any other means of funding.

 Here are the best alternative ways to find funding for your master's degree in addition to the Postgraduate Master's Loan:

-1. Look for bursaries, scholarships or grants on The Scholarship Hub to see if there are any that will fund your postgraduate degree for you.
+1. Look for bursaries, scholarships or grants on The Scholarship Hub to see if there are any that will fund your postgraduate degree.

 2. A part-time job alongside your studies, if you have time, can help cover your living costs as a postgraduate student.